robpearson/custom-meters-accelerator/README.md

 ## Intended Use

-This project accelerates the AMA offer onboarding experience for those building using metered Meter to submit custom price model.
+This project speed the AMA offer onboarding experience for those building using meters to submit custom price model.
 Whether installed and used as-is or customized for your particular requirements, this reference implementation provides all main components required by a commercial marketplace AMA offer.

 ## Installation